politicalphysicist/politicalphysicist.github.io/content/Thoughts/whyHateBeingSocialist.md

 ###6.
 The difficulty introduced when trying to date.###
 Of course, none of this makes meeting people any easier.
 It can make things awkward enough among friends.
 But when you're trying to date it makes things harder still.
-Politics, after all, does not make a great thing to discuss on a date, especially when your politics are rather unusual.
+Politics, after all, are not make a great thing to discuss on a date, especially when your politics are rather unusual.
 But there's also the fact that if I'm in a relationship I'd like it to be with someone who broadly shares the same values that I do.
 I don't think this is unreasonable, surely?
-The problem is, most people are either unpolitical (in which case one of my major interests is off the table to talk about) or have considerably more moderate views than mine.
+The problem is, most people are either apolitical (in which case one of my major interests is off the table to talk about) or have considerably more moderate views than mine.
 Oh well, probably someday I'll meet a nice liberal or social democrat who can put up with my radicalism.
 Because that seems